 A competent communicator can interact with others using all forms of communication, resulting in understanding and being understood.
+DCC graduates will demonstrate the ability to:

-- 1.1 understand and interpret complex materials; - 1.2 assimilate, organize, develop, and present an idea formally and informally; - 1.3 use standard English; - 1.4 use appropriate verbal and non-verbal response in interpersonal relations and group discussions: - 1.5 use listening skills; and - 1.6 recognize the role of culture in communication.
+- · understand and interpret complex materials; - assimilate, organize, develop, and present an idea formally and informally; - · use standard English; - use appropriate verbal and non-verbal response in interpersonal relations and group discussions; - · use listening skills; and - recognize the role of culture in communication.